-If you fail to obtain prior authorization from the Claims Administrator as required, Benefits will be subject to a \$350 reduction.
+If you fail to obtain prior authorization from or provide notification to the Claims Administrator as required, Benefits will be subject to a \$350 reduction.

 Physician Fees for Surgical and Medical Services

 The Plan pays for Physician Fees for surgical procedures and other medical care received in a Hospital, Skilled Nursing Facility, Inpatient Rehabilitation Facility or Alternate Facility or Physician house calls.